alf239/AoC2019/README.md

   9. Full Intcode computer with relative address mode
  10. Computational geometry, visibility on a grid, coordinates to angles
  11. Interacting states; I need more practice with monad transformers
+ 12. 4-body problem in 3D.
+Part 1 is straightforward coding, part 2 is a single-insight puzzle